rodolphe37/my-awesome-custom-alert/README.md

 ## For more style customization!

->you can change all styles (color, animation, resize the modal...)
+>you can change all styles (colors, animations, resize the modal...)
+>
-For that you must go to the customeAlertStyle.css, all css styles for all usercase are here and commented
+>For that you must go to the customeAlertStyle.css, all css styles for all usercase are here and commented!

 ### And... voilà! you have your awesome reusable custom alert component!